ForamUdani/Voice-Powered-QnA-model-using-Langchain/README.md

 14. Hybrid Search (Semantic + Keyword): Combining Pinecone's vector search with a BM25 keyword search using LangChain's EnsembleRetriever.
 This ensures both conceptual relevance and exact keyword matches are found.
 15. Groundedness Check (Anti-Hallucination): After the LLM generates an answer, we'll perform a secondary check using another LLM call to verify if the answer's claims are directly supported by the retrieved source documents.
 If not, a generic "I don't know" message will be returned.
 16. Stricter Prompting: Have slightly refined the LLM's system prompt to emphasize adherence to the provided context.
+17. LangSmith: enabled LangSmith tracing and logging.
-17. FastAPI Backend: A lightweight and high-performance API (main.py) exposes the QA functionality, making it easy to integrate with other applications.
+18. FastAPI Backend: A lightweight and high-performance API (main.py) exposes the QA functionality, making it easy to integrate with other applications.
-18. n8n Integration Ready: Designed for seamless connection with automation platforms like n8n via standard HTTP requests, allowing for advanced workflow orchestration (e.g., triggering emails, logging, or database updates based on Q&A interactions).
+19. n8n Integration Ready: Designed for seamless connection with automation platforms like n8n via standard HTTP requests, allowing for advanced workflow orchestration (e.g., triggering emails, logging, or database updates based on Q&A interactions).

 PROJECT STRUCTURE: